What’s new in 2104

 Version 2104 of the Linux VDA includes the following new features and enhancements:

 Support for non-domain-joined Linux VDAs in the Citrix Virtual Apps and Desktops service

 You can now use MCS to create non-domain-joined Linux VDAs in the Citrix Virtual Apps and Desktops service.
-For more information, see Configure support for non-domain-joined catalogs.
+For more information, see Non-domain-joined.